-f) Utilise the slope for undercroft (undercut) or basement car parking wherever possible.
-Building Character 8.
-8. Place Identity a) New buildings within the Kalamunda Activity Centre should have an architectu character that is attractive and compatible with the surrounding buildings.
-This character should draw from prominent materials and colours of the area, and should express and strengthen the intended place identity of "Home in the Forrest." b) All development (inclusive of Single House and Grouped Dwellings) must com with section 2.2 Place Identity of the BFDGs as follows: 8.
-Place Identity a) New buildings within the Kalamunda Activity Centre should have an architectu character that is attractive and compatible with the surrounding buildings.
-This character should draw from prominent materials and colours of the area, and should express and strengthen the intended place identity of "Home in the Forrest." b) All development (inclusive of Single House and Grouped Dwellings) must compare the strengthen the stre character that is attractive and compatible with the surrounding buildings.
-This character should draw from prominent materials and colours of the area, and should express and strengthen the intended place identity of "Home in the Forrest." b) All development (inclusive of Single House and Grouped Dwellings) must compared to the former of the strengthen the str with book of 2.2 Flags from the BF Book as follows.
-While replicating historical buildings is not the aim, new projects shou creatively interpret these existing materials, forms, and patterns in a contemporary manner. ii.
+Control R Requirement f) Utilise the slope for undercroft (undercut) or basement car parking wherever possible.
+Building Character Building Character 8.
+Place Identity a) New buildings within the Kalamunda Activity Centre should have an architectural character that is attractive and compatible with the surrounding buildings.
+This character should draw from prominent materials and colours of the area, and should express and strengthen the intended place identity of "Home in the Forrest." b) All development (inclusive of Single House and Grouped Dwellings) must comply with section 2.2 Place Identity of the BFDGs as follows: While replicating historical buildings is not the aim, new projects should creatively interpret these existing materials, forms, and patterns in a contemporary manner.
 Buildings should pick up on the fine grained rhythm of the street using building articulation or repeating vertical elements to add texture and create pedestrian scale. iii.
-Appropriate feature materials and forms are those that link the project the surrounding bush or the agricultural hinterlands.
-These include us stained or painted timber, stone, wrought iron, heritage brick, earthy colours, and simple roof forms found in vernacular agricultural building c) Due regard will be given to the indiciative colour paletted contained in the BFE for all development proposals.
-9. Prominant Sites a) Prominent Sites designation as per Figure 4 - Built Form Controls. b) New buildings on sites designated as Prominent must: Achieve an exemplary standard of architectural design, as determined the Shire of Kalamunda's Design Advisory Committee (www.kalamunda.wa.gov.au/Services/Planning/Advisory-Committee) ii.
-On corner sites, respond architecturally to the corner condition in a wa that emphasises the corner.
-Examples of this include increased heigh vertical architectural element, corner entry, bay window, blade signag special awning treatment, distinctive cladding material, etc. iii.
-On sites that terminate vistas, place vertical elements, bays or entries (elements that are obvious at a distance) at the centre of the view line iv.
-Other solutions to both corner sites and sites that terminate vistas ma appropriate and can be agreed with the Design Advisory Committee.
-10. Town Squarea)Development within the 'Town Square' as identified on Figure 2 - Activity Cen Plan and Figure 4 - Built Form Controls is subject to the preparation of a Loca Development Plan (refer to Section 1.6).
-Other Requirements
+Appropriate feature materials and forms are those that link the project to the surrounding bush or the agricultural hinterlands.
+These include use of stained or painted timber, stone, wrought iron, heritage brick, earthy colours, and simple roof forms found in vernacular agricultural buildings. c) Due regard will be given to the indiciative colour paletted contained in the BFDGs for all development proposals.
+9. Prominant Sites a) Prominent Sites designation as per Figure 4 - Built Form Controls. b) New buildings on sites designated as Prominent must: i.
+Achieve an exemplary standard of architectural design, as determined by the Shire of Kalamunda's Design Advisory Committee (www.kalamunda.wa.gov.au/Services/Planning/Advisory-Committee) ii.
+On corner sites, respond architecturally to the corner condition in a way that emphasises the corner.
+Examples of this include increased height, vertical architectural element, corner entry, bay window, blade signage, special awning treatment, distinctive cladding material, etc. iii.
+On sites that terminate vistas, place vertical elements, bays or entries (elements that are obvious at a distance) at the centre of the view line. iv.
+Other solutions to both corner sites and sites that terminate vistas may be appropriate and can be agreed with the Design Advisory Committee.
+10. Town Square a) Development within the 'Town Square' as identified on Figure 2 - Activity Centre Plan and Figure 4 - Built Form Controls is subject to the preparation of a Local Development Plan (refer to Section 1.6).
+Other Requiremen ts